carrot-kpi/api/README.md

 section above on how to set variables first (pick reasonable values for the `ipfs_storage_volume_size` and `cluster_storage_volume_size` variables)

-Once you have installed Minikube, start it locally by running `minikube start` (Minikube should configure `kubectl` so that it can communicate with the locally created cluster in the process).
+Once you have installed Minikube, start it locally by running `minikube start --addons=dashboard,metrics-server,ingress,heapster`.
+Minikube should configure `kubectl` so that it can communicate with the locally created cluster in the process.
+Now, run `minikube tunnel` if you want to be able to use the main ingress.

 Create a `terraform.tfvars` file under `./terraform/local` and populate it following the "Variables" section above.